MICROSCOPE SLIDE OR SEM STUB PREPARATION

 1. Put a small amount of tissue (about 5 cubic millimeters or less) in a circular watch glass (ca. 30-35 mm diameter).

-2. Add 2 drops of common household bleach (sodium hypochlorite - NaOCl) to the tissue, using an eyedropper or pipette.
+2. Add 2 drops of fresh household bleach (sodium hypochlorite - NaOCl) to the tissue, using an eyedropper or pipette.

-3. Macerate for about 5 minutes until a sufficient quantity of sclerites have been dissociated from the tissue sample.
+3. Macerate for a few minutes until a sufficient quantity of sclerites have been dissociated from the tissue sample.
 Remove pieces of excess tissue.

 4. Fill the watch glass with clean water.
 Allow all of the sclerites to sink to the bottom, then pipette off the liquid.
 Repeat this washing process one or two more times.

 5. Fill the watch glass with 95% ethanol.
 Allow all the sclerites to sink to the bottom, then carefully pipette off the fluid.
 Fill the watch glass with 95% ethanol once again.
-A current generated by a pipette on the inside edge of the watch glass will result in sclerites concentrated in the center.
+A clockwise circular flow in the ethanol generated by gentle puffs from the pipette on the inside edge of the watch glass will result in sclerites densely concentrated in the center of the watch glass.